strlns/strlns/README.md

 * (some) people
 * what you can do with computers, but not necessarily computers themselves...

-In my day job, I mostly code PHP, JS, HTML, CSS and (sadly) TYPO3 stuff.
+In my day job, I mostly code PHP, JS, HTML, CSS stuff.

-Here I share my toy and learning projects.
+Here are my toy and learning projects.

-The first one I'd call an actual "project" is https://strlns.github.io/ksuduo/index.html
+https://strlns.github.io/ksuduo/index.html
 The goal here was to learn React and TypeScript.
 It grew and grew, code is partly sloppy and I went all the way down the rabbit-hole of solving and generating sudokos :)

 https://strlns.github.io/thirty-six/
-is a variation of the same thing, but with six 3x2 blocks.
+variation of the same thing, but with six 3x2 blocks.
 That makes the puzzles very easy.

 https://github.com/strlns/webgl-babysteps
 This repo is my playground to learn about three.js and WebGL.